xXLogicNotFoundXx/LeetCode-Java/DP/ReadMe.md

 			- yes then try some corner cases
 		- try one that may help in division/multiplication
 			- yes then try some corner cases

+	******** Lesson learnt *********
+	If you think extra "for" loops can make your life easy, do it. (extra pass OR extra simple loop to avoid if elses in the 'main loop') just do it ... later you can improve it
+	**Dont try to get that logic in the main logic the code becomes messy**
+		- Then you end up being stuck around how to manupulate it with different indexes and make sure that we put in values correctly.
+Resulting endup working You could also just write some extra function 'init()' to do that lame work.